kfoofw/ds_blog/_posts/2020-12-28-causality-confounding-and-collider-bias).markdown

 As a concept, SUTVA involves two implicit assumptions:
 1. Units do not interfere with each other.
 In other words, the treatment assignment of one unit does not affect the OUTCOME of another unit.
-2. There is onnly one version of treatment that is consistent across all units.
+2. There is only one version of treatment that is consistent across all units.

 ## Consistency